Updated June 30, 2021

 Options to Consider:

 While the ABLE account is an option for these generous grandparents to consider, they must be mindful of some of the limitations of the ABLE account that do not apply to 529 accounts.
-The limitations they should take into consideration might include:
+These limitations include:

-- An individual can only own one ABLE account.
-In this case, if the grandparents opened an ABLE account for their grandson, the parents or the other grandparents would NOT be able to open a separate ABLE account for him.
+- An individual may only own one ABLE account.
+In this case, if our clients opened an ABLE account for their grandson, his parents or his other grandparents would NOT be able to open a separate ABLE account for him.

 - If the balance in the ABLE account exceeds $100,000, the individual's Supplemental Security Income (SSI) eligibility is impacted.

-Another option is to gift the funds directly to the parents and have them specifically earmarked for the benefit of the child.
-Should the grandparents have financial wealth, they may want to explore the option of creating a Supplemental Needs Trust and purchasing life insurance on their lives to fund it upon their death(s).
-These are only a few common strategies we discuss with families.
-There are various strategies and considerations the grandparents can explore with their team of advisors to determine the most appropriate option to gift to their grandchild with special needs.
+These are a few common strategies we discuss with families.
+There are additional strategies and considerations grandparents may wish to explore with their team of legal and financial advisors to determine the most appropriate option to gift to their grandchild with special needs.

 Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual, nor intended to be a substitute for specific individualized tax or legal advice.
 We suggest that you discuss your specific situation with a qualified tax or legal advisor.
 There is no assurance that the techniques and strategies discussed are suitable for all individuals or will yield positive outcomes.

 The experiences described here may not be representative of any future experience of our clients, nor considered a recommendation of the advisor's services or abilities or indicate a favorable client experience.
 Individual results will vary.